berserkware/waffleweb/docs/Reference/middleware.py.rst

 ``class waffleweb.middleware.MiddlewareHandler(middleware)``
 ============================================================

 A handler of middleware.
-Middleware gets ran on the request before your view recieves it and on the response before it is sent.
+Middleware gets ran on the request before your view receives it and on the response before it is sent.

 **Parameters:**
  - **middleware** (``list[str]``) - A list of all your middleware.
 You need to format the middleware strings as so: 'module.MiddlewareClass'.